dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 ## Provider

-You can send down the `locale` as an application wide property (Context).
+You can send down the `locale` as an application-wide property (Context).
 More info about the [provider and locale usage](/uilib/components/number-format/provider).

 ```jsx
 import Provider from '@dnb/eufemia/shared/Provider'